fb pixel

 Is hair transplantation painful?

-How thick will my transplanted hair be?
+How dense will the transplanted hair be?

 How long do transplanted hairs last?